FurkanEdizkan/Git-Version-Control-Tutorial/Comments.md

 ## Comments

-**For those who atteneded to tutorial session**
+**For those who atteneded to tutorial session or just want to comment about repository**

 - Fork this repository
 -  Create a new branch
 -  Add your comment inside table.
 -  DON'T delete someone else's comment
 -  Push your branch into your forked repository

-Then push your branch into your repository and create pull request
+-  Create pull request

 | Name      | Comment |
 | ----------- | ----------- |